szeyick/University/INF60009 - Database Analysis and Design/Lab Solutions/Lab 4 - Redundancies and Constraints/README.md

 - How many primary keys does the Department Table have?

-If anything, it would be 1 since Manager Name is the only unique value in the table.
-However you could combine it with Location and DeptId to make a composite key.
+1 always 1, it can be made of many columns but always 1.

 - How many columns does the primary key have?

-1
+2

 - What is the primary key of the department table?

-It would be the Manager Name.
+The primary key is the Location + DeptId

 - Write the create table statement for Department